 Vanderbilt University Medical Center thrives on a restless imagination that always seeks a better way.
 We're constantly looking for new ways to streamline patient care.
 We're translating breakthroughs in research into new kinds of treatment, and we're educating tomorrows scientists, nurses and doctors in the latest advances in compassionate medical care.

 We depend on gifts from people like you and organizations to give our patients the best care possible.
-As a nonprofit medical center that is part of a university, Vanderbilt is able to explore new treatments for diseases and injuries and improve healthcare around the world.
+As a nonprofit medical center, Vanderbilt is able to explore new treatments for diseases and injuries while improving healthcare around the world.

 Gifts of every size make a difference.
-Call (615) 936-0230 or visit our Giving Website to learn more about how you can changle the world of healthcare through giving.
+Call (855) 521-9827 or visit our Giving Website to learn more about how you can change the world of healthcare through giving.

 You can choose to participate in clinical research that could bring advances in science and healthcare.
 We need participants in all areas of clinical research, from trials in healthy volunteers to disease-specific studies.
 Go to our Clinical Trials website to find out more.

 Vanderbilt is pleased to announce a new online service, ResearchMatch, a not-for-profit effort that will help match people who would like to participate in research with researchers nationwide via a secure and convenient online web portal.

 If you're interested in a cancer clinical trial, please visit the Vanderbilt-Ingram Cancer Center web page on How Do I Sign Up for a Clinical Trial.